 The classroom is typically a place where students are introduced to new material, and the teacher's job is to make the unfamiliar familiar.
 But language arts teachers most often deal with material - their students' native language - with which the students are already very familiar.
 Nearly all language arts students have been using the English language for years.
-It has become so familiar to them that its parts have blurred out of focus, practically disappeared: Over the years as they have spoken and listened, they haven't focused on the language; they have focused on the parts of their world to which the words of their language are referring.
-They have focused on what the words mean.
-The language arts teacher's challenge, then, is not to make the unfamiliar familiar, but - like that of the poet - to make the familiar unfamiliar, to make the familiar strange.1
+It has become so familiar to them that its parts have blurred out of focus, practically disappeared: Over the years as they have spoken and listened, they haven't focused on their language, but on what their language means.
+The language arts teacher's challenge, then, is not to make the unfamiliar familiar, but - like that of the poet - to make the familiar unfamiliar, to defamiliarize it, to make the familiar strange.

 Much of our knowledge of our native language is tacit.
 That is, we know more about it than we know we know.
 We know more about it than we can tell.
-For instance, native speakers know when to use the definite article the, when to use the indefinite a or an, and when to use no article at all, though they have probably never thought about it before.
+A small instance: Native speakers know when to use the definite article the, when to use the indefinite a or an, and when to use no article at all, though they have probably never thought about it before.
 And they pretty much cannot explain the usage - which can be tricky, as can be attested by anyone who has tried to explain it to second language learners.
-So another aspect of the language arts teacher's challenge is to make the tacit explicit, to make it the focus of attention rather than the subsidiary background.2
+So an important part of this defamiliarization is making tacit knowledge explicit,.

 Although we speak of the meanings of words, words actually don't have meanings - people do.
-What words have is content, a range of senses that people can draw from to make meanings in the acts of writing and reading, speaking and listening.
+What words have is content, a range of senses that people can draw from to make meanings in their acts of writing and reading, speaking and listening.
 Content is what dictionaries try to define.
 And content is always multiple - for instance, for the relatively simple and familiar word perfect, dictionaries list 16 senses, or definitions - 13 as an adjective, two as a noun, and with a change in stress, one as a verb.
 On a grander scale dictionaries list 90 definitions for the word set.
-But when we use the word perfect or set, we don't use all of those senses: we use just one.
+But when we use the words perfect or set, we don't use all of those senses: we use just one.
 So a word always contains more than it is used to mean.

-But a word is always used to mean more than it contains because so many of the particulars in the meaning created with the word - the time, the place, what has been said before and what will be said later- all of those things enter into the meaning created with that word, but none are in the word's content.
-And the users of the word-the speaker and listener-also bring much to the meaning that is not in the content: their intentions, the relationship between them, the speaker's expectation of how the listener will react, and how the listener does react.
+But a word is always used to mean more than it contains, because so many of the particulars in the meaning - the time, the place, what has been said before and what will be said later- all of those things enter into the meaning created with that word, but none are in the word's content.
+And the users of the word - the speaker and listener - also bring much to the meaning that is not in the content: their intentions, the relationship between them, the speaker's expectation of how the listener will react, and how the listener does react.
 For every act of meaning the makers of that meaning must contribute something to the act.
 For there to be meaning, as opposed to mere and inert content, there must always be a contribution from the speaker and listener to the act of meaning.

-1 This notion of the poet's job as defamiliarization (sometimes called deautomatization), making the familiar strange, is from the Russian formalist critics of the 1920's and 30's.
+&lt;sup>1 This notion of the poet's job as defamilarization (sometimes called deautomatization), making the familiar strange, is from the Russian formalist critics of the 1920's and 30's.

-2 For more on the distinctions between tacit vs. explicit knowledge and focal vs. subsidiary awareness, see Michael Polanyi's Study of Man and Personal Knowledge.
+&lt;sup>2 For more on the distinctions between tacit vs. explicit knowledge and focal vs. subsidiary awareness, see Michael Polanyi's Study of Man and Personal Knowledge.